 Let’s face it, if you’re like me I won’t eat a food considered healthy unless I can tolerate the taste.
 I think if someone doesn’t like the flavor of a food, they won’t purchase it.
 Therefore, let’s examine how the taste compares.

 Brown rice has an earthy, nutty taste compared to the starchier, more mild white rice.
-Brown rice has a medium to firm texture which is chewier than the softer white rice.
-White rice is fluffier than the denser brown rice.
+It has a medium to firm texture which is chewier than the softer white rice.
+White rice is fluffier than the denser brown.

 I wanted to get the opinion of real people like you by conducting some original research.
 Therefore, I reached out to some clients, members of food groups and readers.
-I asked, what tastes better, brown rice or white rice?
+I asked, which one tastes better?

 - 49% said they preferred the taste of brown rice.